ncschroeder/LeetCode-Problems/2_Sum.md

         val index2: Int? = numsAndIndices[target - num]

         /*
-        If the target is even and target / 2 is a number in nums, when we get to the iteration where num is equal to target / 2, num will also be equal to target - num so index1 will be equal to index2.
+        If the target is even and target / 2 is a number in nums, then when we get to the iteration where num is equal to target / 2, num will also be equal to target - num so index1 will be equal to index2.
         */
         if (index2 != null && index1 != index2) {